Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Analysis and Discussion

 \subsection{Driving Style Indicator Analysis}

-We first analyze the effectiveness of the proposed style indices.
+In this section, we analyze the effectiveness of the proposed style indices.
 Specifically, during the collection of the Person2Drive dataset, we record the corresponding potential style indicators.
 The measured differences across drivers for the top 20 most discriminative indicators are presented in Figure~\ref{fig:asid}, demonstrating the ability of these indices to capture inter-driver variability.

-Figure~\ref{fig:asid} reveals that the scores capture the divergence of driving behaviors across different scenarios.
-Metrics such as TTC=D/vr and Overtaking Frequency (per km) achieve higher scores on highways, indicating greater variability among individual driving trajectories in these metrics.
-Urban scenarios show elevated scores for metrics like Longitudinal Acceleration (Truncated Low), reflecting pronounced differences in stop-and-go behavior across drivers.
+The figure reveals that the scores capture the divergence of driving behaviors across different scenarios.
+Metrics such as TTC and Lane Change Frequency (per km) achieve higher scores on highways, indicating greater variability among individual driving trajectories in these metrics.
+Urban scenarios show elevated scores for metrics like Longitudinal Acceleration, reflecting pronounced differences in stop-and-go behavior across drivers.
 The total scores highlight the most influential metrics, with the tenth-ranked metric annotated to delineate high-impact indicators from secondary ones.
-Overall, the grouped bar plot effectively conveys the relative contribution of each metric to driving style variability, providing quantitative guidance for driving style analysis and E2E-AD personalization.
+Overall, the grouped bar plot conveys each metric's relative contribution to driving style variability, providing quantitative guidance for driving style analysis and E2E-AD personalization.